antoniszac/XEChallenge/README.md

 To verify the functionality of the sort results change the locator for priceDescending in the XeSearchResultsProjectsObjects.java to
 By priceDescending = By.cssSelector("div[class='close_on_mouseup sortDropdown']>ul>li:nth-child(3)");

+***Attached is a test-output.zip folder where you can see the results by opening the emailable-report.html